Getting a German Freelance Visa

 - If you are interested in this option, you can apply for a freelance visa for Germany at the German embassy in your home country.

-- If you are already in Germany, you can apply for a residence permit for freelancers at the responsible immigration office.
+- If you are already in Germany, you can apply for a residence permit for freelancers at the responsible immigration office only if your current residence status allows this switch or you are covered by a special visa-free application rule.

-- A German freelance visa requires proof of qualification, a viable business idea, health insurance, and sufficient funds to finance living expenses.
+- A German freelance visa requires proof of qualification, a viable business idea, health insurance accepted for long-stay residence purposes, and sufficient funds to finance living expenses.

 - However, the German authorities define rather strict criteria for being classified as freelancers.
 If you do not meet them, you can alternatively apply for a visa to pursue commercial self-employment in Germany.